How to Evaluate Community Platforms

 One of the most basic community platform features that you’ll want for monetization is the ability to charge for paid memberships.
 This could be a one-time, annual, or monthly subscription fee that members of your community pay for access.

-Another community platform feature that proved to be important in 2020 is the ability to host virtual events.
+Another community platform feature that has proved to be important is the ability to host virtual events.

 Virtual events are a great monetization option because they can take a plethora of scopes big or small, and you can charge for attendance.